 Step 7: Select the virtual machine from the list, click Settings and then click Storage.
 Click Add Hard Disk button, click Choose existing disk and then browse to the VMDK file that you created in Step 5.

 Please note that the newly attached VMDK file should be the first hard disk to able to boot.
-You can move the VMDK file to the first by changing hard disk port number on the right hand side.
+You can move the VMDK file to the first by changing the hard disk port number on the right-hand side.
 You are done!

 You can now start the virtual machine, it should now boot from the attached USB disk.
 Good luck!